wanderview/wanderview.github.com/source/_posts/2013-01-27-making-progress-on-personal-projects.markdown

 My experience, however, has been that this rule is just the right amount of motivation to get me to open the editor at the end of a long day.
-Then, once I'm in the code , I will typically end up working on a larger feature instead.
+Then, once I'm in the code, I will typically end up working on a larger feature instead.
 My fifteen-minute commit turns into a two-hour coding session that makes significant progress.